Skip to content

 Why is a FEED Study Important in Project Planning?

-There are a number of short and long term benefits any project could see from a FEED study, most of which directly correlates and circles back to maintaining timelines and avoiding negative impact on the projected budget:
+There are a number of short and long-term benefits any project could see from a FEED study, most of which involve maintaining timelines and avoiding negative impacts on the projected budget.
+Here are the four biggest benefits:

 1. Reduced Execution Costs Support Internal Funding

-Often, projects can hinge on a shoestring budget, and every penny counts when requesting internal funding.
-Incorrectly calculating cost has the potential to negatively impact decision making or progress:
+Because projects often hinge on a shoestring budget, every penny counts when requesting internal funding.
+Incorrectly calculating cost has the potential to negatively impact decision making or the project’s progress:

-• If material cost is overestimated, it’s easier for a facility to decline knowing that the identified cost isn’t in their immediate budget.
+• If material costs are overestimated, it’s easier for a facility to reject the expense, knowing that it isn’t in their current budget.

-• If underestimated, could cause delays as material runs short and pushes the completion date out, impacting other deadlines, and ultimately reducing or delaying ROI.
+• If underestimated, it could cause delays as materials run short, pushing the completion date out, impacting other deadlines, and ultimately reducing or delaying ROI.

-When proper time and planning is taken to accurately identify the cost of critical componentry and measurable material, it’s less likely there will be any adjustment or changes needed as everything has been evaluated through data driven decision making.
-FEED helps mitigate the possibility of rework, in effect helping support the internal funding process and reducing execution costs over the length of the project.
+When proper time and planning is taken to accurately identify the cost of critical componentry and measurable materials, it’s less likely there will need to be any adjustments or changes as everything has been evaluated through data-driven decision making.
+FEED studies help mitigate the possibility of rework, support the internal funding process, and reduce execution costs over the length of the project.

-2. Reduced Technical Issues, Schedule Impact & Associated Costs
+2. Reduced Technical Issues, Schedule Impacts, & Associated Costs

-Hand-in-hand with the reduction of execution and lifecycle cost, the FEED process allows for a more complete iteration of the detail engineering and design schedule.
+Hand-in-hand with the reduction of execution and lifecycle costs, the FEED process allows for a more complete iteration of the detail engineering and design schedule.

-Just like identifying the correct material in model and quantity, the planned equipment layout and installation when part of the FEED process provides an earlier opportunity to identify potential technical issues that could impact the construction schedule.
+Just like identifying the correct material costs (by model and quantity), planning the equipment layout and installation provides an earlier opportunity to identify potential technical issues that could impact the construction’s schedule or cost.

-Preemptively mitigating unforeseen changes to the schedule can keep it from slipping, maintaining the originally forecasted completion date, and help uphold the proposed budget.
+Mitigating unforeseen changes to the schedule can keep it from slipping, helping to maintain the originally forecasted completion date and uphold the proposed budget.

 3. A More Efficient Process and Plant Start-Up and Handoff

-When the time is taken upfront to account for and plan for potential challenges that might delay start-up, resulting in design and equipment changes, remedy inefficiencies, etc, it’s less likely issues will arise in the construction and installation phase ensuring initial start-up and ramping to full capacity is efficient as possible.
-A more efficient start-up means an easier handoff to the client, and often a better experience overall.
+Taking the time upfront to identify and plan for potential challenges – such as delays, design or equipment changes, and inefficiencies – helps prevent issues during construction and installation.
+This ensures a smoother initial start-up and a more efficient ramp to full capacity.
+A more efficient start-up means an easier handoff to the client and a better experience overall.

 4. More Easily Identify and Mitigate Risk; Environmental, Health and Compliance

 Unidentified risks in project planning can halt forward progress, extend critical deadlines, delay project completion, and drastically inflate the originally assessed budget.
-Not finishing on time and over budget is never ideal, and can potentially sour a working relationship, making it more difficult to get future projects from a client.
+Finishing over time and over budget is never ideal and can potentially sour a working relationship, making it more difficult to get future projects from a client.

-Risk evaluation, especially Health Safety and Environmental (HSE), is a large component of the FEED process and is intended to identify and mitigate potential risks of any kind that could negatively impact the project.
-Projects that have a FEED study completed tend to have fewer unknown variables that can manifest into risks as they have been preemptively mitigated, helping to minimize complications.
+Risk evaluation, especially Health Safety and Environment (HSE), is a large component of the FEED process and is intended to identify and mitigate potential safety risks of any kind that could negatively impact the project.
+Projects that have a FEED study completed preemptively mitigate unknown risk variables, helping to minimize complications.

 All Things Considered, Why Wouldn’t You Do a FEED Study?

-While a FEED study isn’t an absolute guarantee that nothing will go wrong during engineering, procurement and construction, it’s a step in the right direction.
-When it comes to automation – everything from initial analysis to startup and on is about mitigating risk, and that’s where the value of a FEED study lies.
+While a FEED study isn’t an absolute guarantee that nothing will go wrong during engineering, procurement, and construction, it’s a step in the right direction.
+When it comes to automation system integration, everything from initial analysis to start-up and beyond depends on mitigating risk, and that’s where the value of a FEED study lies.

-Knowing everything that’s potentially at risk, it would be irresponsible not to do everything in your power to ensure success at every level.
+Knowing everything that’s potentially at risk, it would be irresponsible not to take every precaution to ensure success at each step.
 A FEED study can improve your client’s experience and streamline project development.
-Work smart, right?
+Work smarter, not harder, right?

 References